wharton/django-cybersource-hosted-checkout/README.md

 ### urls.py

-We need to plug our views into routes that match CyberSource.
+Our routes need to match the callback URLs in the CyberSource profile that was created.

 ```python
 from django.urls import path